Pat Hall

 PatHall1.png

+Patricia (Pat) Hall grew up in rural North Georgia with parents who considered a productive garden essential to life.
+She learned at an early age the importance of growing your own produce and spent many hours in the family garden learning the skills she needed to grow her own.
 After leaving home, she attended the Medical College of Georgia and became a registered nurse.
 She later completed her masters and PhD in nursing, as well as, her Nurse Practitioner Certification.
 She has been a Cardiac nurse most of her career and now works in collaboration with an interventional cardiologist in Mobile.
 Pat earned a Certificate in Horticultural Therapy in 2021 (HTI) to enhance her outreach activities.
 Despite busy work schedules and family responsibilities, she has always had her own garden.
-While raising her son, she apparently imparted on him a love for gardening as well since he is now pursuing a degree in Horticulture from Auburn University.
+While raising her son, she apparently imparted on him a love for gardening as well since he earned a degree in Horticulture from Auburn University.
+Pat became a certified Extension Master Gardener in 2024.
+With her healthcare background and gardening experience, she understands that growing your own produce improves one’s health and well-being.
+Spreading this message to others through Community Gardening became her mission and, by networking with other local gardeners with the same ideas, she started her first Community Garden at the Bee Hive.
+From there the rest is history….

 CarolDorsey1.png

 Carol Dorsey grew up in the Alabama Black Belt on a beef and dairy farm with sweet memories of her grandfather’s lush garden.
-After graduating from Auburn University with a BS in microbiology, she went to work in public health.
-Beginning as a microbiologist in the AL Dept of Public Health’s, Bureau of Clinical Laboratories, Mobile Regional Lab, Carol worked in clinical, environmental, and shellfish microbiology.
-She retired as a lab manager in 2016 and immediately began Master Gardener classes offered by the Alabama Cooperative Extension Service.
-In 2021 Carol earned a Certificate in Horticultural Therapy (HTI) to enhance community engagement and diversify the populations served by MUG.
+After graduating from Auburn University with a BS in microbiology, she went to work in public health through clinical, environmental, and shellfish microbiology.
+After retiring, she immediately took Master Gardener classes offered by the Alabama Cooperative Extension Service, certifying in 2016.
+In 2021, Carol earned a Certificate in Horticultural Therapy (HTI) to enhance community engagement and diversify the populations served by MUG.
+Master Gardener volunteer opportunities included community gardens and landscapes.
+Through this outlet Carol has embraced her passions for growing, learning, and outreach in the community.
+She is active with the Mobile County Master Gardeners, Christ Anglican Church, and Mobile Urban Growers, Inc. Carol and her husband, Bob, live in Midtown Mobile.
+Their grown children, Lydia and Peter, now reside in Baton Rouge so Bob and Carol share their home with chickens, an Australian Shepherd, and lots of plants.

 ConnieGuggenbiller1.png